Perfectoid pure singularities: Definitions and basic properties of singularities

 Chasing the diagram we find that $\Gamma(X, \cO_X)$ $\to H^1_{\m}(R^{\wn})$ is surjective, thus $H^1_\m(R) \to H^1_\m(R^{\wn})$ is also surjective and hence it is an isomorphism.
 It follows that $R \to R^{\wn}$ is an isomorphism as well. \end{proof}

 \begin{corollary} Let $(R,\fram)$ be a Noetherian ring with $p$ in its Jacobson radical.
-If $R$ is \absperfdinj then $R$ is reduced and weakly normal. \end{corollary} \begin{proof} Without loss of generality, we may assume that $R$ is local with maximal ideal $\fram$ by \autoref{lem.absPerfdPureLocalizes}.
-We first show that $R$ is reduced, and fix a prime ideal $P$.
-Note that for any perfectoid $R_P$-algebra $B$ we have a canonical factorization $R_P\to (R_P)_{\red}\to B$, and hence we have a factorization $R_P\to(R_P)_{\red}\to (R_P)_{\perfd}$.
-Therefore $H^0_P(R_P)\to H^0_P((R_P)_{\red})$ is injective.
-The latter is a field if $P$ is a minimal prime and zero otherwise.
-Either way we see that $R$ has no torsion supported at $P$, as required.
+If $R$ is \absperfdinj then $R$ is reduced and weakly normal. \end{corollary} \begin{proof} Without loss of generality, we may assume that $R$ is complete local with maximal ideal $\fram$ by \autoref{lem.absPerfdPureLocalizes} and \autoref{lem:abspurecompletion} (and note that $\widehat{R}$ is reduced and weakly normal implies $R$ is so by \cite[Corollary II.3]{ManaresiSomePropertyWeaklyNormal}).
+In particular, in what follows we will assume $R$ admits a dualizing complex.